mekaron/articles/agilecontent/fromprojecttoprocess.md

 Not really.
 - looking at it this way is creating inequality between languages.
 Translated languages are always lagging behind the original ones.
 This means your
-- eventhough translation is a facilitator for international growth, it is seen as a cost center
+- eventhough translation is essential for international growth, it is seen as a cost center
 - Project managers are under pressure to make the time to market as fast as possible but have no influence on the aspects that are essential for achieving that

 Real problem:
 - what people fail to see is that the issue lies in the organizational structure - and not in people or systems
-- tradionally, translation is put into a matrix-organisation, where additional processing is done after the production is done.
+- traditionally, translation is put into a matrix-organisation, where additional processing is done after the production is done.

-- looking at translation as separate projects from your business processes, you lose track of your value stream.
+- looking at translation as separate projects from your primary processes, you lose track of your value stream.
 There is no connection to what your user is willing to pay for.

 Leads to:
 - endless discussions about quality and what that's allowed to cost